damsgithub/myzuka-club-rich.py/README.md

 * streaming mode?

 BUGS:
-* it is more difficult to interrupt the script with ctrl-c in Windows
+* it is more difficult to interrupt the script with ctrl-c in Windows with latests Python version, even with [this bug](https://bugs.python.org/issue42296) corrected.

 Install:
 * install python 3 (tested with 3.6 and 3.9) if not already present on your distrib.
 For Windows, see here https://www.python.org/downloads/windows/